Nordic Dividend Policies

 FIRE is an abbreviation for financial independence, retire early.
 The internet is packed with fairy tales of people who have saved up enough capital within the 4% withdrawal guideline.
 This movement has hit the Nordics, and Twitter and social media are flush with savers.
 Perhaps not surprisingly, many are tempted to invest in dividend growth stocks to create a big nest egg and have “income” from dividends when they quit their 9-5 jobs.

 Nordic dividend policy:

-In a master dissertation by Tor Brunzell and Eva Liljeblom called Dividend policy in Nordic listed firms they concluded most Nordic listed firms have a specified dividend policy.
-The bigger the company is, the more likely they have a defined policy in place.
+In a master dissertation by Tor Brunzell and Eva Liljeblom called Dividend policy in Nordic listed firms, they concluded most Nordic listed firms have a specified dividend policy.
+The bigger the company, the more likely they have a defined policy.
 There are three main considerations the board makes:

 - Capital structure

 Obviously, the capital structure is of importance.
 Nordic companies are in general conservative with debt and aim for a margin of safety.
 Thus, dividend growth is usually of lesser importance than serving the debt.

 As a result of swings in earnings, many companies let the dividend go up and down in relation to the earnings.
 We would go as far say that only Sweden has a culture among listed firms in trying to keep the dividend equal or higher than the previous year.
 Denmark has a few of them, and Norway and Finland less.

 Shareholder structure is an underrated aspect of investing.
 Family-controlled stocks have to our knowledge performed better than others, and we believe for good reasons: if the management and board members suffer from bad earnings just as much outside investors, alignment of interest is secured.
 It’s no coincidence that Warren Buffett spends a lot of time in writing the annual shareholder letter.
 He wants to educate the shareholders and turn them into long-term rational business owners.